rednafi/rednafi.com/content/go/func_types_and_smis.md

 The `AuthFunc` type implements the `Authenticate` method by calling itself with the provided arguments.
 This lets you create mock implementations inline in your tests.

-Here's how you can use it in a test:
+Here's how to use it in a test:

 ```go
 func TestLogin(t *testing.T) {